ElaineNg94/CA_Millennials_Tinder_Success_Rate/README.md

 **San Diego State University**

 ## Conclusion
-Overall, this analysis shows the average success rate on whether it became a relationship or not among millennials in all colleges in the United States on tinder.
+Overall, this analysis shows the average success rate on whether it became a relationship or not among millennials in all colleges in the United States on Tinder.
 According to these pie charts shown below, the overall results from millennials **NOT** in California colleges are about the same as the results we got when we only looked at millennials from California colleges.

 **Results from Millennials By Colleges Not in California**